-Along with the few infections that Stephen had as a baby, he caught pneumonia when he was six months old.
-This required a trip to the doctor and a few chest x-rays.
-Exposure to ionizing radiation from nuclear accidents, x-rays, or radiation therapy has been associated with increased risk of childhood leukemia.
-Multiple studies have consistently shown in utero exposures to ionizing radiation increase the risk of leukemia by approximately 40% (Buffler et al., 2005).
 CT-scans are of particular concern for children because children are considerably more sensitive to radiation than adults, they have a longer life expectancy resulting in a larger window of opportunity for expressing radiation damage, and doses are cumulative over a lifetime.
-CT-scans have not been extensively studied for links to leukemia, but their use has substantially increased in recent years and they often result in higher radiation exposures than X-rays (Linet et al., 2009).
-More >
+CT-scans use has substantially increased in the early 2000's and they often result in higher radiation exposures than X-rays (Linet et al., 2009).